Sharu2003-27/meetup_frontend/README.md

 ## Features

 ### Event Listings
-- Displays key details: Event Title, Date, and Type (Online/Offline)
+- Displays key event details including title, date, and event type (Online/Offline)
-- Visual thumbnails for every event
+- Shows visual thumbnails for each event
-- responsive and user-friendly card layout
+- Presents events in a responsive and user-friendly card layout

 ### Search and Filtering
-- Filter: Dropdown to filter events by Type (Online, Offline, Both)
+- Filters events by type using a dropdown (Online, Offline, Both)
-- Search: Real-time search functionality by Event Title and Tags
+- Searches events by title and tags in real time

 ### Event Details
-- Comprehensive Info: Topic, description, session timings, and detailed pricing
+- Displays comprehensive event information including topic, description, session timings, and pricing
-- Speakers: Section displaying speaker names, designations, and images
+- Shows speaker details such as name, designation, and image
-- Venue: Address details or link for online events
+- Displays venue address or online meeting link based on event type
-- Tags: Categorization tags (e.g., Marketing, Digital, Tech) displayed on the page
+- Displays categorization tags such as Marketing, Digital, and Tech

 ---